Snow Leopard

 Winters in Ladakh are extremely harsh.
 From November to March the whole region is almost entirely cut off by the snows and the temperature will rarely rise above freezing even in the middle of the day.
 Lakes will freeze over entirely with a 6 inch thick layer of ice and even the larger rivers, such as the Zanskar, will freeze on the surface while the water continues to flow below the ice.

 From March onwards, the temperature begins to rise and the snows gradually melt away.
 The main tourist season in Ladakh is June to September which is when the Monsoon rains are wreaking havoc on the south side of the Himalayan Range.
-If your travel time is limited to the summer months, this makes Ladakh the perfect location to enjoy the stunning Himalaya while conditions in Nepal or Bhutan are not suitable.
+If your travel time is limited to the summer months, Ladakh makes the perfect location to enjoy the stunning Himalaya while conditions in Nepal or Bhutan are not suitable.
 During the summer months you can expect temperatures between 15 and 30 degrees during the day and the thin air can make the sun feel very intense.
 When the sun goes down, even in summer the night time air is chilly and you will need to wrap up warm in the evenings.

 By October, the season has begun to change again and the temperatures are getting noticeably colder.
 By November / December the high roads are blocked with snow and the lakes and Rivers frozen over yet again.